It’s clear there are some real downsides and negative impacts to the use of plastic – no one is debating that.

-Environmentally, plastic is actually a more eco option than other packaging material options in several ways.
+Environmentally, plastic is actually a more eco friendly option than other packaging material options in several ways.
 By being so light – it also helps by reducing the amount of vehicles that need to help with transporting goods, and also helps increase fuel efficiency and decrease emissions in vehicles.
 Reducing food waste (and the environmental impact associated with food waste) is another way plastic helps save the environment.
 Some case studies in some countries also show that single use plastic bags can beat some reusable bags across some environmental indicators.

 Economically, plastic is so cheap to produce compared to other alternatives, and it also helps reduce the cost for food producers, transport companies and manufacturers and other parties.

 Socially, plastic is key when it comes to safety and hygiene of food, but also in the health field with sterilisation, and also protecting us from hazardous materials.

 Even with the above benefits in mind – the way in which we use plastic needs to be continually improved, as well as the way we reduce, re-use, recycling, dispose of and burn it for energy.